ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 The mayor of Achtneil is Vargon.

 Rita is the owner of the Blessed Flaggen Inn.
+Faxton is Rita's husband.

 Strawhen Stables managed by Pacha.
 Iris is Pacha's daughter.
 About 10 years old that helps around with the stables.